A Brief Overview of FDA's Drug Approval Process

 Classifying RX and OTC Animal Drugs

 FDA is responsible for determining the marketing status (prescription, over-the-counter, or VFD) of animal drug products based on whether or not it is possible to prepare "adequate directions for use" under which a layperson can use the drugs safely and effectively.
 Prescription (Rx) products can be dispensed only by or upon the lawful written order of a licensed veterinarian.
-Safe use includes safety to the animal, safety of food products derived from the animal, safety to the persons associated with the animal, and safety in terms of the drug's impact on the environment.
+Safe use includes safety to the animal, safety of food products derived from the animal, and safety to the persons associated with the animal.

 Effective use of a drug product assumes that an accurate diagnosis can be made with a reasonable degree of certainty, that the drug can be properly administered, and that the course of the disease can be followed so that the success or lack of success of the product can be observed.